Ronkl14/Minecraft-2D/README.md

 The user can choose a tool and mine a tile corresponding to the tool he chose.<br>
 The Thanos button is a special button, when selected it will start removing 50% of the available tiles randomly.

-The user can also save his progress with the 'save' button and load it with 'load', this is done with localStorage.
+The user can also save his progress with the 'save' button and load it with 'load', this is done with localStorage.<br>
 'reset' will reset the current map to its initial state.

 Known bugs: